kenedwardtan/ably/README.md

 Figure 3.
 Linted code with its corresponding warning

 This is what linting looks like.
-It's a jagged line underneath a line of code that violates the accessibility guidelines.
+A yellow jagged underline marks each line of code that violates the accessibility guidelines.
 Each line corresponds to a warning that's indicated below.
 These warnings occur in the same order as the violated code, meaning from top to bottom.

 ### AB.LY Sidebar